oi-archive/source/lutece/a-hard-working-girl-lrz/description.md

 # Standard Output

-You should output the $S$, the answer may be very large, so you should output $S mod 1000000009$
+You should output the $S$, the answer may be very large, so you should output $S \bmod 1000000009$

 # Samples